joshbker/yapster/README.md

 - [ ] Fix bugs with followers and unfollowing reactivity and state (especially in FollowersDialog)
 - [x] Make Edit Profile page work
 - [x] Support line breaks in bio
-- [ ] Add thing for profile picture & banner to Cloudflare Images
+- [X] Add thing for profile picture & banner to Cloudflare Images
+- [ ] Figure out what is imposing my 512KB limit so I can make it bigger :D
 - [ ] Make Account Settings work
 - [ ] Add posts